Moringa

 - Cancer.

-- Certain infections (opportunistic infections) in people with HIV/AIDS.
+- Certain immune challenges (opportunistic immune challenges) in people with HIV/AIDS.

 - Constipation.